Follow us

 • Storage Fees: Amazon stores your inventory in their fulfillment centers until they sell it, incurring storage fees.

-This is how you can set up Amazon FBA for your eCommerce store:
+This is how you can set up Amazon FBA for your ecommerce store:

 • Step 1: Access your Seller Central account and set up FBA.